PX4/PX4-user_guide/en/frames_multicopter/holybro_x500v2_pixhawk6c.md

 - [Actuators](../config/actuators.md)
   - You should not need to update the vehicle geometry (as this is a preconfigured airframe).
   - Assign actuator functions to outputs to match your wiring.
+    The airframe is preconfigured with the motors on the **FMU PWM Out**.
   - Test the configuration using the sliders.

 Then perform the mandatory setup/calibration: